apache/yetus/asf-site-src/source/documentation/in-progress.html.md

 See the [shelldocs page](shelldocs) for more information on usage.

-See also the [yetus-maven-plugin](#yetus-maven-plugin) for Apache Maven-specific information.

 # yetus-maven-plugin

-Many Apache Yetus functions are available directly from Apache Maven and compatible build systems, without the need to use annoying wrappers!
-The [yetus-maven-plugin documentation](yetus-maven-plugin/) provides all the key details.
+The [yetus-maven-plugin documentation](yetus-maven-plugin/) provides useful utility functions that are missing from Maven.

 # Javadocs: Yetus Audience Annotations and more